5 Must-Dos While You're in Hoi An

 Formerly a happening trading port in post-modern South East Asia, Hoi An is now famous for being an exotic tourist attraction in the South Central Vietnam.
 This UNESCO World Heritage site offers its guesses a peaceful ambiance.
 Most of the time, tourists prefer to visit Hoi An’s classic architecture and religious sites as well as to purchase traditional souvenirs and bespoke clothing from the town’s renowned tailor shops.

-Joining a Cooking Tour
+Join a Cooking Tour

-Photo: two_wandering_potatoe
+Photo: two_wandering_potato

-Rent A Bike and Discover The Countryside
+Rent a Bike and Discover the Countryside

-Photo @hoiancycling
+Photo: @hoiancycling

-Scuba Diving and Snorkelling
+Scuba Diving and Snorkeling

 Photo: @chamislanddiving

-Become a One-day Farmer in Tra Que Village
+Become a One-Day Farmer in Tra Que Village

 Photo: @jessica.eddi_